baomidou/mybatis-plus-doc/src/content/docs/en/plugins/data-permission.md

 :::note

-Carefully read the main usage instructions of the plugin to ensure proper injection of the data permission interceptor and customize the SQL assembly logic as needed.
+Carefully read the usage instructions for the main parts of the plugin to ensure proper injection of the data permission plugin and customize the SQL assembly logic accordingly.

 :::

 ## JSQLParser
 **JSQLParser** is an open-source SQL parsing library that facilitates parsing and modifying SQL statements.
-It is a key tool for implementing permission logic in this plugin, as MyBatis-Plus's data permission feature relies on JSQLParser's parsing capabilities.
+It is a key tool for implementing permission logic in the plugin, as MyBatis-Plus's data permission feature relies on JSQLParser's parsing capabilities.

 The following example demonstrates how to use JSQLParser to modify SQL: